The miracle of Wörgl

 Money has been invented to make trade easier.
-With money it become possible to buy and sell stuff and to keep track of debts.
+With money, it becomes possible to buy and sell stuff and to keep track of debts.
 But the value of money is just a belief.
-Most money we currently use is debt.
+Most of the money we currently use is debt.
 The value of our money depends on debtors being able to repay their debts.

 What is the use of banks?

-If people promise to pay this might suffice for payment.
-But with a large group of people it becomes difficult to track all these promises to pay.
+If you promise to pay this might suffice.
+But with large groups of people, it becomes difficult to track all these promises.
 That is where banks come in.
 They administrate the debts so that people can use them for payment.
-This is the magic trick banks perform.
+It is the magic trick banks perform.
 They turn debt into money.

 How the financial system came to be